A graphic designer, the founder of a small communications agency, a health and wellness expert, and an independent freight-forwarder walk into a bar…

 But jumping in head-first might not be the smartest way to approach things.
 A little planning goes a long way.

-The rest of this article series (and the upcoming e-book) will take you step-by-step through our process of finding, qualifying, understanding, building a relationship with and selling to big customers.
+The rest of this article series will take you step-by-step through our process of finding, qualifying, understanding, building a relationship with and selling to big customers.

-Be the first to receive a copy of Small Fish, Big Fish: A small-business guide to selling to large and enterprise companies.
-Add yourself to the interest list now!
+You can also get the series as a free e-book: Small Fish, Big Fish: A small-business guide to selling to large and enterprise companies.